masters3d/supportfiles/README.md

 Support files I need to run my peripherals under windows

+## Closing windows on the left side:
+- Turns out you are able to close windows by double clicking on the left side of a window.
+You can also open a quick menu by hitting `alt + space` then you can use the x, n to close or minimize.
+More infor [here](https://ux.stackexchange.com/questions/55260/whats-the-point-of-closing-windows-by-double-clicking-their-top-left?newreg=257696e490004174894f6e176940194e)

 # Steps for Apple Magic Mouse
 - Use the driver from bootcamp.
 https://www.linickx.com/apple-magic-mouse---fixing-windows-10-scrolling